Office of Student Conduct

 Student Code of Conduct

 The Student Code of Conduct is intended to provide guidance and structure for students in their relations with others, use of University and other's property and development of appropriate decision-making abilities.
 Students learn from each situation they are involved in to refine decision-making and problem-solving skills and reflect on actions and decisions.
-In addition, students come to understand how their actions impact others and future career goals.
+In addition, students come to understand how their actions impact others and their future career goals.

 Allegations of Violations